gscultho/HuskEOS/README.md

 ## General Information
  * Priority-based preemptive scheduler.
+ * Counting/binary semaphores, mutexes, queues, mailboxes, flags, and dynamic memory emulator.
+All primitives and resources support
+   optional thread blocking.
  * 2.3 - 6KB flash footprint.
- * Originally developed for Arm Cortex-M4 based MCU.
  * All memory statically allocated, no need for heap.
-Memory module supports "dynamic" memory emulation.
- * Entire OS is hardware-agnostic aside from a small OS/CPU interface layer for porting.
-Application calls to hardware-dependent services are mapped through OS/CPU interface.
+ * Entire OS is hardware-agnostic aside from an internal OS/CPU interface layer for porting.
+Can use same application code for different ports.
- * Public modules designed to have similar API functionality and naming conventions for ease of use.
+ * Public modules designed to have consistent API structures and naming conventions for ease of use.
  * Stack overflow detection supported for each task with configurable fault handlers.
- * Configured Keil project included in repository.

 ## Repository and Contact Information